Bolofofopt/Projects/Neural_Networks__Artificial_Intelligence/readme.md

 These projects were built when working for Thales- Ground Transportation Systems Portugal, they were built for training purpurses because I developed an Artificial Intelligence for CCTVs in the context of RailRoad security and needed some grounds to finish the main project

 # Framework
-The framework used was Keras
+The framework used was Keras with TensorFlow as backend

 ## flores_AI